ibmresilient/resilient-community-apps/fn_rest_api/README.md

     This parameter defines the maximum number of retry attempts that will be made for a failed request before the system ceases further retry efforts.
-If the maximum number of retry attempts is reached and the request still fails, the system will cease further retries and may trigger an error notification or follow an alternative error-handling process.
+If the maximum number of retry attempts is reached and the request still fails, the system will cease further retries and trigger an error notification or follow an alternative error-handling process.
+Setting this value to `-1` results in infinite retries.

     Default value : 1 (no retry)

 ### 2. RETRY DELAY (rest_retry_delay):

     This parameter used to define the delay between retry attempts when a request fails and the request retry mechanism is invoked.
 This parameter plays a crucial role in controlling the timing of automatic retry attempts.

-Default value : 1 (no delay)
+    Default value : 1 second (no delay)

 ### 3. RETRY BACKOFF (rest_retry_backoff):

     This parameter is used to specify the multiplier applied to delay between attempts.
+    The backoff strategy follows the below mentioned algorithm.

-    Default: 1 (no backoff).
+    Default: 1 (no backoff)

+    Algorithm:

+      `DELAY = RETRY_DELAY * (RETRY_BACKOFF ^ n-1)`

+          where `n` is the current attempt count.

+    Example:

+    For these values:
+      RETRY_TRIES = 4   RETRY_DELAY = 2   RETRY_BACKOFF = 3

+    The retry mechanism attempts requests in the following manner:

+      - attempts request 1. if failed, attempts retry in 2 seconds.
+      - attempts request 2. if failed, attempts retry in 6 seconds.
+      - attempts request 3. if failed, attempts retry in 18 seconds.
+      - attempts request 4. if failed, raises exception or follows an alternative error-handling process.

 Note: These parameters have default values which are assumed when they are not assigned or left unused.

 You can find more information on this in the link: [retry2/retry_call](https://github.com/eSAMTrade/retry#retry_call )

 ---